bwlight/LightBot/README.md

+Welcome to the lightbot, working on getting him ready for you guys!

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/bwlight/LightBot/edit/master/README.md) to maintain and preview the content for your website in Markdown files.